Glossary of Italian music

 Italian music terminology consists of words and phrases used in the discussion of the music of Italy.
 Some Italian music terms are derived from the common Italian language.
-Others come from Spanish, or Neapolitan, Sicilian, Sardinian or other regional languages of Italy.
+Others come from Neapolitan, Sicilian, Sardinian or other regional languages of Italy.
 The terms listed here describe a genre, song form, dance, instrument, style, quality of music, technique or other important aspect of Italian music.